Ticket #7128 (closed bug: fixed)

 See the attached example.
 It works at first, but after the javascript changes the value, it gets wrong results (except in IE8).

-- Summary changed from Jquery selector broken on values set with javascript? to value attribute selector is inconsistent between qSA and Sizzle due to use of DOM properties
+Summary: Jquery selector broken on values set with javascript?value attribute selector is inconsistent between qSA and Sizzle due to use of DOM properties

 The value attribute in HTML actually corresponds to the defaultValue DOM property.